 You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for us to do so or unless we are required or authorised by law to only deal with identified individuals.

 You are able to use anonymity or pseudonymity during your association with us; please be aware that in this case you will be charged a consult fee in which a rebate will be non refundable and any services provided ie laboratory test and/or pharmacy scripts will also incur a full fee without receiving a Medicare rebate.

 Security of information collected

-Other than as described in this Policy or permitted under privacy principles, FSMP uses its reasonable endeavours to ensure that identifying health information is not disclosed to any person unnecessarily or irresponsibly.
+Other than as described in this Policy or permitted under privacy principles, FSM uses its reasonable endeavours to ensure that identifying health information is not disclosed to any person unnecessarily or irresponsibly.